esraesen/DSA210-Spring2025-Project/Steam-HLTB Data Prep.md

 # Steam-HLTB Data Prep - DSA210

-This document details the steps I took to prepare the Steam and HLTB datasets, including merging, cleaning, handling missing values, and describing the columns.
+This document outlines the steps to prepare the Steam and HLTB datasets, including merging, cleaning, handling missing values, and describing the columns.

 ## Data Preparation Steps

 ### 1. Merging the Datasets

-I merged the Steam dataset (`steam_store_games.csv`) and the HLTB dataset (`howlongtobeat_data.csv`) using the `name` column from the Steam dataset and the `title` column from the HLTB dataset, creating `merged_data.csv`.
+I merged the Steam dataset (`steam_store_games.csv`) and the HLTB dataset (`howlongtobeat_data.csv`) using the `name` and `title` columns, creating `merged_data.csv`.

 ```python
 import pandas as pd